“We made a major sales push. Ad campaign, direct mail, outbound telemarketing, new brochures, the works. Results were … very disappointing.”

 That’s a sweeping generalization, but let’s sweep together: Your prospects feel entitled to do their own research, given that they believe they have the information resources to find you (and, of course, find your competitors).
 Since a brand’s first duty is visibility, it’s essential that every organization with competitors (let’s spell that out: You) must engage in findability engineering.
 Your future depends on it.

-Immodest self-serving example: type “advertising agency Chicago” into Google or Yahoo, and we come up very high on the first page, often in the top three.
-There are 900 or so “advertising agencies and counselors” in the Chicago Yellow Pages (a medium fading fast in this century) yet there we are on top of the web search.
-We’re certainly not among the biggest: in fact, among the local AAAA member agencies, we’re one of the smallest.
-Nevertheless, we appear to be among the most findable.
-Now type ” Chicago branding agency” into the Search box, and we’re normally found on the first page. sometimes first.
+Immodest self-serving example: type “branding agency Chicago” into Google, and we come up very high on the first page, often in the top three.
+We appear to be very findable.
+Now type “renaming a company” into the Search box, and we’re normally found on the first page. sometimes first.
 So?
 Here’s how this plays out: we get serious inquiries from organizations we might never have found, but who found us.
 How cost-effective is that, in a profession that last century was 100% referral-based?
 We have no sales force, and yet we counted up nine requests for proposals in the past month, from six states.
 Ridin’ the fourth wave, babe.

 One more food-for-thought snack: if you were made more visible (and we can help you do that), then got found by a good prospect – as opposed to you playing hunter-gatherer and finding them – how much would that shorten the sales cycle?
 Remember, now it’s their idea.
 How much easier will it be to close the sale?